jinfanfrankhu/jinfanfrankhu.github.io/_projects/1tokenizationtf.md

 TLDR: Word-level lowkey blew all other strategies out of the water.
 The best one that came close was BPE50k, which makes sense, as at that vocabulary size, it was probably approaching word-level tokenization anyways.

-For more details, check out <a href="/images/projects/tokenization/paper.pdf" target="_blank">my paper!</a> It's been indexed into <a href="https://ieeexplore.ieee.org/Xplore/home.jsp">IEEE Xplore</a> and I'm presenting at the <a href="https://acdsa.org/home">International Conference on Artificial Intelligence, Computer, Data Sciences and Applications.</a>
+For more details, check out <a href="{{ site.baseurl }}/files/paper.pdf" target="_blank">my paper!</a> It's been indexed into <a href="https://ieeexplore.ieee.org/Xplore/home.jsp">IEEE Xplore</a> and I'm presenting at the <a href="https://acdsa.org/home">International Conference on Artificial Intelligence, Computer, Data Sciences and Applications.</a>